abisee/story-generation-eval/README.md

 ```
 to open `analyze.ipynb`.
 This notebook loads the data in `data/stories_metric_annotated` and `data/teacherforcing`, and produces the plots in the paper.
 The notebook also allows you to browse the generated stories.

-## Prompt ranking code
+## Prompt ranking accuracy code

 Our code to compute prompt ranking accuracy on the Fusion Model is visible in this [pull request](https://github.com/pytorch/fairseq/pull/733).
-The prompt ranking code for GPT2-117 is similar.
+The prompt ranking accuracy code for GPT2-117 is similar.

 ## Citation